 - For assistance in finding employees to build your diverse workforce contact Australian JobSearch on 131715 or visit jobsearch.gov.au.

 Workplace Gender Equality Agency

 Financial support options for employers

-The Federal Government also offers a range of financial support options for employers who recruit employees from beyond the traditional employment pool and look to diversifying their workforce.
+The Australian Government also offers a range of financial support options for employers who recruit employees from beyond the traditional employment pool and look to diversifying their workforce.
 These include:

 - wage subsidies;